allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 #### Locking Mechanism

 Let's first stablish the definition of an **explicit locking read**.
-In this article, an explicit locking read is an [SELECT statement with FOR UPDATE or LOCK IN SHARE MODE at the end][4].
-If you use FOR UPDATE rows examined by the query are write-locked until the end of the current transaction.
+In this article, an explicit locking read is a [SELECT statement with FOR UPDATE or LOCK IN SHARE MODE at the end][4].
+If you use FOR UPDATE, rows examined by the query are write-locked until the end of the current transaction.
 Using LOCK IN SHARE MODE sets a shared lock that permits other transactions to read the examined rows but not to update or delete them.

 MySQL implements data [row locking][5] in the form of shared (S) locks and exclusive (X) locks.
 Locks grant permission to operate on row data, for instance if a transaction holds a shared lock it can read the row.
 If a transaction holds an exclusive row lock, it can write to the row.